geraldgsh/bass-music/README.md

-# Pictogram
+# Bass-Music

-An photo story app running on Ruby On Rails.
+An Bass Music app running on Ruby On Rails.
 A RoR project from codecademy.

+Form & Function;

+1. An album contains a cover, title, and artist.
+This means an Album model needs to store this data.

+2. The second piece of data is needed to store is a track.
+A track contains a song's name and duration.
+This means a Track model is required to store this data.

 # Ruby Version